 Ensure you have identification documents and the necessary documents related to your vehicle as you may encounter security checkpoints during these heightened periods of unrest.

-Protests, strikes and blockages of roads may occur at any time particularly in Port au Prince and on major highways throughout the country.
+Protests, strikes and road blocks may occur at any time, particularly in Port au Prince and on major highways.
 Tourists caught up in demonstrations have been attacked.